hat27/PzPlayblast/README.md

         new_end_frame = 100
 ```

-this task modified start frame and end frame when both of them are 0
+This task modifies the start frame and end frame when both of them are 0.
-if this tool can use in maya, I will code like this.
+If this tool can be used in Maya, I would code it like this.

 ```
     if start_frame == 0 and end_frame == 0: